The Pitfalls of Leadership Development – And How You Can Avoid Them

 When developing training programs and materials specifically geared toward leadership development, here are the top four most common mistakes, along with some solutions to help you avoid these situations:

-1. Problem: A lack of individualized learning materials.
-This is a significant problem not just in corporate leadership development programs, but throughout organizational training and learning.
-Learning needs to be tailored to the individualized needs of the learners, whether that means providing relevant context that will help the learner retain the information, or just making it technologically-accessible to people with varying technology comfort levels, in the case of eLearning.
+- Problem: A lack of individualized learning materials.
+This is a significant problem not just in corporate leadership development programs but throughout organizational training and learning.
+Learning needs to be tailored to the individualized needs of the learners, whether that means providing relevant context that will help the learner retain the information or just making it technologically accessible to people with varying technology comfort levels, in the case of eLearning.

-Solution: With any corporate or organization training, be it leadership development or anything else, it’s important to first take an assessment of who your learner will be, and to then tailor your coursework to make it relevant, meaningful and accessible. eLearning provides a great opportunity to easily, efficiently and inexpensively tailor leadership development across a broad audience, if you’re willing to take the initial time before creating coursework to really delve into who you’re targeting.
+Solution: With any corporate or organization training, be it leadership development or anything else, it’s important to first take an assessment of who your learner will be and then tailor your coursework to make it relevant, meaningful, and accessible. eLearning provides a great opportunity to easily, efficiently, and inexpensively tailor leadership development across a broad audience if you’re willing to take the initial time before creating coursework to really delve into who you’re targeting.

-1. Problem: Leadership development training often fails to provide for accountability and measurable metrics of success.
-Too often, organizations will see measuring accountability as simply doing a roll-call, and seeing how many seats are filled up in a classroom.
-Even if there is some measure of how well students do during a course, there’s often little room for measuring actual implementation of the soft skills learned during leadership development.
+- Problem: Leadership development training often fails to provide accountability and measurable metrics of success.
+Too often, organizations will see measuring accountability as simply doing a roll call and seeing how many seats are filled up in a classroom.
+Even if there is some measure of how well students do during a course, there’s often little room for measuring the actual implementation of the soft skills learned during leadership development.

 Solution: A lack of accountability is not just a problem in leadership development—it’s a problem throughout all corporate training.
 If you’re not providing tools for measuring success, leadership development programs start to be seen as pointless or irrelevant.
-In order to provide accountability, eLearning is a great start.
-You can measure far beyond course attendance, and instead track progress throughout the entire span of a course, and provide easy opportunities to give and receive feedback.
-It’s also possible to create a style of learning where concepts build on one-another, and a student has to successfully master one portion of the leadership development coursework before moving on to another.
+ELearning is a great start for providing accountability.
+You can measure far beyond course attendance and instead track progress throughout a course and provide easy opportunities to give and receive feedback.
+It’s also possible to create a style of learning where concepts build on one another, and a student has to successfully master one portion of the leadership development coursework before moving on to another.
 This can then be incorporated with more real-world accountability and measurement, such as tracking to see how many students who complete the course are then promoted within the organization within particular timeframes.
 With leadership development, it’s also crucial to carefully plan and outline objectives, just as you would with any other type of training.
-The learner needs to be able to clearly see what the goals are for the material being presented, and be shown how the specific information is directly applicable to their career path and goals.
+The learner needs to be able to clearly see what the goals are for the material being presented and be shown how the specific information is directly applicable to their career path and goals.

-1. Problem: Programs and learning paths for leadership training and development are often presented in a way that’s lengthy, and causes the learner to lose focus.
-When this happens, courses either aren’t completed, or information isn’t retained.
+- Problem: Programs and learning paths for leadership training and development are often presented in a way that’s lengthy and causes the learner to lose focus.
+When this happens, courses either aren’t completed or information isn’t retained.

-Solution: This problem is most often a side effect of offsite and traditional classroom learning environments.
-The learner may feel as if they’re picking up the information when they’re in the classroom, but then find it of little usefulness or relevance in the “real world,” leading them to forget what was taught.
-Rather than having leadership development coursework take place in a classroom or offsite location, or be dependent on lengthy reading materials that lack relevance, eLearning can provide opportunities to chunk the information in relevant sections, and include multimedia components, case studies, the ability to interact with other students, and work at a pace the student is comfortable with.
-These are all easy ways to overcome a loss of focus, or students’ failure to complete leadership development coursework.
+Solution: This problem is often a side effect of offsite and traditional classroom learning environments.
+The learner may feel as if they’re picking up the information when they’re in the classroom but then find it of little usefulness or relevance in the “real world,” leading them to forget what was taught.
+Rather than having leadership development coursework take place in a classroom or offsite location or be dependent on lengthy reading materials that lack relevance, eLearning can provide opportunities to chunk the information in relevant sections and include multimedia components, case studies, the ability to interact with other students and work at a pace the student is comfortable with.
+These are all easy ways to overcome a loss of focus or students’ failure to complete leadership development coursework.

-1. Problem: Leadership development isn’t so much about teaching a particular skillset—instead, it’s about teaching a mindset, yet many leadership development courses ignore the emotional aspects of training.
+- Problem: Leadership development isn’t so much about teaching a particular skill set—instead, it’s about teaching a mindset, yet many leadership development courses ignore the emotional aspects of training.